oktaytuncay/Kubernetes/kubernetes.md

 % git clone https://github.com/kubernetes-sigs/metrics-server
 ```

 Then deploying the required components using the kubectl apply command.
-This command deploys a set of pods, services and roles to enable the metric server to poll for performance metrics from the nodes in the cluster.
+This command deploys a set of pods, services, and roles to enable the metric server to poll for performance metrics from the nodes in the cluster.

 ```bash
 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml